eecs445-f16/eecs445-f16.github.io-source/content/lecture08.md

 Learning Objectives:

+* Probabilistic vs deterministic ML model
-* Find a linear classifier
+* Understand the concept of a linear classifier and max-margin classifier
-* Maximize the margin
-* Get an optimization problem with constraints
-* Variables have some semantics
+* The semantics of variables (w,b)
-* No corresponding probabilistic model

 Helpful Resources: